oidc-wp/openid-connect-generic/readme.md

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.

-Originally based on the plugin provided by shirounagi - https://wordpress.org/plugins/generic-openid-connect/

 ### Installation

 1. Upload to the `/wp-content/plugins/` directory